ca-plants/ca-plant-list/data/text/Ribes-californicum-var-californicum.md

-Stems with spines.
+Stems with spines primarily at nodes.
 Anthers extending beyond petals.
-[Styles](./g/style.html) not hairy at base.
+[Styles](./g/style.html) not hairy at base; protruding beyond anthers.
 Lower side of leaf not glandular.
 Sepals green- or red-tinged.
+Fruit red and bristly.